 Part of the Leading Hotels of The World, the ME Ibiza cultivates relaxation and comfort.
 Nestled in a beautiful bay, completely secluded from the old town and its hustle and bustle, the hotel is the ideal place to rest and enjoy a family wellness break.
 A haven of peace, only 35 minutes from the airport, the ME Ibiza features everything you need.
 Infinity pool with Balinese beds and breathtaking 360° views, direct access to the beach, fully equipped fitness room, restaurants with international cuisine, a luxurious spa for magical moments with your family, and even a hairdressing salon.
 The modern, minimalist rooms offer unparalleled luxury with attention to detail to make both young and old feel at home.

 If you fancy a great escape to Formentera, the hotel’s 2 private boats can take you on a trip to the nearby island of Ibiza, another jewel of the Balearic Islands.
 Accessible only by sea, the island of rugged beauty offers one of the most transparent waters in the Mediterranean thanks to the presence of seagrass that acts as a natural filter and a refuge for myriads of fish.
-You can easily hire snorkelling equipment or try your hand at diving with Blue Adventure to take the children on a journey of discovery of the colours of underwater life.
+You can easily hire snorkelling equipment or try your hand at diving with the diving centre of your choice, so to take the children on a journey of discovery of the colours of underwater life.

 Raising children is not always a relaxing experience, that’s a fact.
 So, when you feel like catching your breath, let the hotel’s kids-club animators take over to disconnect body and mind during a sunny yoga class on the rooftop of the hotel.
 The ultra-confidential Antigravity yoga or Feeling Good Yoga classes, given by hand-picked teachers, invite you to discover new sensations and to let go.